Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Results

-A simple way to include dissipation in the TLL model consists in introducing an \textit{ad hoc} linear friction term in the equations of motion for the bosonic fields describing the charge and dipole plasmon modes \cite{Levkivskyi2008, Degiovanni2009, Ferraro2014, Braggio2012, SM}.
+A simple way to include dissipation in the TLL model (see Supplementary Note 8 for details of the model) consists in introducing an \textit{ad hoc} linear friction term in the equations of motion for the bosonic fields describing the charge and dipole plasmon modes \cite{Levkivskyi2008, Degiovanni2009, Ferraro2014, Braggio2012}.
 Because of interactions, assumed here to be short-ranged, these modes are shared by the two ECs, and their respective velocities $v_\rho$ (charge mode) and $v_\sigma$ (dipole mode) depend on the Fermi velocities $v_1$, $v_2$ in each EC in absence of interactions, as well as on the coupling $u$ between the ECs.
-These parameters combine into an effective mixing angle $\theta$, defined as $\mathrm{arctan}(\theta)=2u/(v_1-v_2)=2u/v_2(\alpha-1)$, and which is $0$ when the two ECs do not mix, and $\pi/4$ for maximal coupling.
+These parameters combine into an effective mixing angle $\theta$, defined as $\mathrm{tan}(2\theta)=2u/(v_1-v_2)=2u/v_2(\alpha-1)$, which is zero when the two ECs do not mix, and $\pi/4$ for maximal coupling.
 This reflects the fact that even if the interaction $u$ is small, the ECs can become maximally coupled if they propagate at exactly the same velocity.
-In this strong coupling limit, and in absence of dissipation, the quasiparticle peak height is given by a characteristic squared Bessel function $J_0^2(E_1 L /2 \hbar v^\ast)$, with $ v^\ast=v_\rho v_\sigma /(v_\rho -v_\sigma)\approx v_\sigma$ \cite{Degiovanni2009, Ferraro2014, SM}.
-Its oscillatory behavior corresponds to the revival phenomenon.
+In this strong coupling limit, and in absence of dissipation, the quasiparticle peak height is given by a characteristic squared Bessel function $J_0^2(2.5 \times E_1 / E_0)$, with $E_0=5\hbar v_\rho v_\sigma /L(v_\rho -v_\sigma)\approx 5\hbar v_\sigma / L$ \cite{Degiovanni2009, Ferraro2014}.
+Its oscillatory behavior corresponds to the revival phenomenon, with the first zero occuring at $E_0$.
 Tuning $\theta$ away from the strong coupling value modifies the Bessel function profile, leading to a lifting up of the zeros.
-In presence of dissipation, expressions for the quasiparticle peak height are modified, and acquire an exponentially decaying prefactor $\sim\mathrm{exp}(-2\gamma_0 E_1 L /\hbar v_\rho)$, where $\gamma_0$ is the friction coefficient \cite{SM}.
+When one includes dissipation, expressions for the quasiparticle peak height are modified, and acquire an exponentially decaying prefactor $\sim\mathrm{exp}(-E_1 /E_\gamma)=\mathrm{exp}(-2\gamma_0 E_1 L /\hbar v_\rho)$, where $\gamma_0$ is the friction coefficient.
 Note that the model can be further refined by \textit{e.g.} considering non-linear plasmon dispersion \cite{Slobodeniuk2016, Goremykina2018}, or long range interactions \cite{Bocquillon2013b}.